spiral/docs/docs/en/filters/filter.md

-# Filters — filter object
+# Filters — Filter object

 The Filter class represents a set of request input fields that can be filtered and validated.
 It provides a set of basic features for creating filters, such as the ability to bind request input data to filter properties and to access